High Potential: Production

-Promotional poster from the first season.

 Development

 On September 20, 2022, High Potential was given a pilot order by ABC.
 The pilot was written by Drew Goddard.
+It is based on the 2021 Franco-Belgian television series HPI : Haut potentiel intellectuel.
 On May 16, 2023, High Potential was picked to series by ABC.
 The series was created by Goddard who was expected to executive produce alongside Sarah Esberg, Rob Thomas, Dan Etheridge, Pierre Laugier, Anthony Lancret, Jean Nainchrik, and Alethea Jones.
 Jones also directed the pilot.
 Thomas also was expected to serve as the showrunner.
 Kaitlin Olson was expected to serve as producer.
 Production companies involved with the series are Goddard Textiles, Spondoolie Productions, Itinéraire Productions, Septembre Productions, and ABC Signature.
 On June 5, 2024, Thomas exited as the showrunner for the series.
 On June 21, 2024, Todd Harthan was announced as the new showrunner who would also serve as an executive producer, replacing Thomas.
 High Potential is the last series from ABC Signature before the division was folded into 20th Television on October 1, 2024.

 On January 21, 2025, ABC renewed the series for a second season.
 Five months later, Olson was promoted from producer to executive producer for the second season.
+On March 5, 2026, ABC renewed the series for a third season, with Harthan stepping down as the showrunner.
+On May 6, 2026, Nora Zuckerman and her sister Lilla Zuckerman were named as the new showrunners for the third season.
+Filming for season 3 began on June 29th, 2026.

 Casting

 Upon the series pickup announcement, Olson, Daniel Sunjata, Javicia Leslie, Deniz Akdeniz, Amirah J, Matthew Lamb, and Judy Reyes were cast in starring roles.
 On July 1, 2024, Garret Dillahunt joined cast in a recurring capacity.
 On August 21, 2024, Taran Killam was cast in a recurring role.
 On June 26, 2025, Steve Howey joined the cast as a new series regular for the second season.
 On July 14, 2025, Mekhi Phifer was cast in an unnamed recurring role for the second season.
 On August 23, 2025, it was reported that David Giuntoli who appeared on the first season finale episode is set to recur for the second season.
+On January 15, 2026, Susan Kelechi Watson joined the cast in a recurring role for the second season.

 Release

 High Potential premiered on ABC on September 17, 2024.
 The series was later made available to stream on Hulu.
 Due to the show's initial atypical production schedule and Kaitlin Olson's commitment to her other television role on FX's It's Always Sunny in Philadelphia, ABC only ordered 13 episodes for the first season instead of a longer 20-episode season.
-The second season premiered on September 16, 2025.
+The 18 episode second season premiered on September 16, 2025.